Cleaning an RV poses a different set of challenges as opposed to cleaning homes.

 Shark however has broken the mold and their latest “Lift Away” series combines upright power and the versatility of canister.
 The latest Duo Clean technology also offers better agitation on hard floor and carpet.
 And you’ll be able to use this technology even in canister mode.

 Cordless vacuums free you up from the cord but most brands lack power.
 One brand does boast power but it’s very expensive.
-Dyson probably is the best cordless cleaner available right now but you’d have to spend over $500 for their latest product.
+Dyson probably is the best cordless cleaner available right now but you’d have to spend a lot on their latest product.

 Set a budget